La-Lojban/lojban.pw/data/pages/en/articles/!cmavo-old.md

               - The-stereotypical movie is-invented in that-named Hollywood.:
               - translation: The stereotypical movie is made in Hollywood.
               - comment: This statement is probably true to an American, but might be false (not the stereotype) to someone living in Antarctica.
-      - implicit quantifiers:
-        - outer:
-          - ro:
-            - translation: all
-            - comment: encompassing all the characteristics of the stereotypical instance.
-        - inner:
-          - su'o:
-            - translation: at least one
-            - comment: implying the speaker has at least one specific thing in mind that they are describing as X to form the stereotype.
 - BAI:
   - constructs:
     - se ba'i:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: se basti
-      - definitions:
-        - 1:
           - definition: [sumti] ne se ba'i [sumti] = [sumti] instead of [sumti].
 Indicates substitution or replacement.
           - examples:
             - 1:
               - lojban: mi klama le zarci ne se ba'i le zdani
               - translation: I go to the store instead of going home.
     - bai:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: bapli
-      - definitions:
-        - 1:
           - definition: [bridi] happens due to the compelling force of [sumti] (the source of compulsion).
           - examples:
             - 1:
               - lojban: bai tu'a le pulji la .djan. stali
               - translation: Because the police compel him, John stays.
     - bau:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: bangu
-      - definitions:
-        - 1:
           - definition: the concept [bridi] is defined in the language/by means of the language [sumti].
           - examples:
             - 1:
               - lojban: le ve ciksi be bau le drata cu nandu
               - translation: The explanation the other language is hard.
     - be'i:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: benji
-      - definitions:
-        - 1:
           - definition: [sumti] is sent/transmitted by sender [sumti].
           - examples:
             - 1:
               - lojban: le cukta ne be'i la .meiris.
               - translation: The book that is sent by Mary.
     - ca'i:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: catni
-      - definitions:
-        - 1:
           - definition: By the authority of [sumti] the event of [bridi] happens.
           - examples:
             - 1:
               - lojban: ca'i la .djan. mi klama le zarci
               - translation: By John's authority, I go to the store.
     - se cau:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: se claxu
-      - definitions:
-        - 1:
           - definition: Lacking/without property [sumti], the event of [bridi] happens.
           - examples:
             - 1:
               - lojban: mi ciska se cau lo ka pilno lo penbi
               - translation: I write without a pen.
     - ci'e:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: ciste
-      - definitions:
-        - 1:
           - definition: [sumti] ne ci'e [sumti] = rules [sumti] are in the system/context of [sumti]
           - examples:
             - 1:
               - lojban: le flalu ne ci'e le gugde cu pluja
               - translation: The law in the system of the country is complex.
     - se ci'o:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: cinmo
-      - definitions:
-        - 1:
           - definition: [sumti] ne se ci'o [sumti] = [sumti] feels emotion described as property [sumti]
           - examples:
             - 1:
               - lojban: mi ne se ci'o lo ka gleki cu viska do
               - translation: Feeling happy, I see you.
     - ci'u:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: ckilu
-      - definitions:
-        - 1:
           - definition: [bridi] is measured on the scale identified by property [sumti]
           - examples:
             - 1:
               - lojban: ci'u lo ka blabi kei ti xekri
               - translation: On the scale of white, this is black.
     - cu'u:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: cusku
-      - definitions:
-        - 1:
           - definition: [sumti] ne cu'u [sumti] = [sumti] is expressed/said by [sumti]
           - examples:
             - 1:
               - lojban: lu coi li'u ne cu'u la .djan. jufra le nu rinsa le fange prenu
               - translation: "Hello", said by John, is a sentence about greeting the alien person.
     - de'i:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: detri
-      - definitions:
-        - 1:
           - definition: the event of [bridi] is dated by number [sumti].
 If one number is used it is assumed to be the day of a month
           - examples:
             - 1: